 - 1. Turn the speed control to the minimum speed position. - 2.
 Move the forward/off/reverse switch to the off position. - 3.
-If you want to power down the lathe, press the red switch to turn off the power.
+If you want to power down the lathe, press the big red switch or the rocker switch to turn off the power.